WithPrecedent/snickerdoodle/docs/advanced.md

 To run an Action on GitHub, go to your repository, click "Actions" and select one of the Actions listed on the left side of the screen.
 Only those Actions listed in the chart above with manual triggers can be activated via GitHub.

+## Versioning

+When you publish a new version, you should first manually adjust the version in the created repository's `__init__.py` file.
+It will then be automatically adjusted in `pyproject.toml` as well.
+I decided not to use automatic semantic versioning because the process thinks so many minor updates are "major" and you will [find yourself on version 12.0.0](https://hynek.me/articles/semver-will-not-save-you/) and still in alpha or beta.
+And, while [calendar versioning](https://calver.org/) makes sense, it is alien and confusing to users unfamiliar with it.